drBenway/pixi-vn-wiki/start/why.md

 ### Conclusion

-Finally my personal conclusion is that, you know object-oriented programming and you want to create a visual novel with various features (for example, minigames, etc...) you should use Pixi’VN.
+Finally my personal conclusion is that, you know object-oriented programming and you want to create a visual novel with various features (minigames, etc...) you should use Pixi’VN.
 If you are not a programmer and you want to create a visual novel quickly and easily, you can use Ren'Py.